 **Some hospitals are more/less lax on this — so you may want to check with your nurse if you’d like to give her something really nice.
 But, officially — gifts JUST for us with more than $10-15 in value are a big no-no.

-We are able to accept products.
+Nurses are allowed to accept products.
 But, at a low dollar amount.
 I am not sure the dollar amount, but it’s low maybe $5.
 If you bring me a lotion or a cookie — I can take that.
 But, officially, we shouldn’t take gift cards or cash for any reason (although I have seen managers turn the other way when a patient is very generous).

 Please note that the amount nurses are able to accept varies between hospitals, but a small inexpensive gift is almost always OK (you can call the unit ahead of time to check).